Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 creature escapes the grapple, success puts it back in the attacker's mouth, where it may be bitten or swallowed again.

+### Swarm Subtype
-**Swarm Subtype:** A swarm is a collection of Fine, Diminutive, or Tiny creatures that acts as a single creature.
+A swarm is a collection of Fine, Diminutive, or Tiny creatures that acts as a single creature.
 A swarm has the characteristics of its type, except as noted here.
 A swarm has a single pool of Hit Dice and hit points, a single initiative modifier, a single